We believe that there is still an opportunity to mitigate against this crisis and that the Horniman has a moral and ethical imperative to act now.

 - reducing paper usage and waste by updating our dispensers for toilet paper and paper towels

 - putting in place a travel plan for our staff, and promoting cycling to the Horniman, to our staff, volunteers and visitors

-- developing plans and funding applications to reduce our use of gas
+- developing plans and funding applications to reduce our dependence on gas

 As a much-loved and trusted institution - and the only museum in London in which nature and culture can be viewed together - we feel we have a unique opportunity and responsibility to use our collections, our indoor and outdoor spaces, and our relationship with our visitors, to create a movement for positive environmental change.